 VoICE Immunization Evidence: Herd effects

-Rotavirus hospital admissions in unvaccinated children aged 2-5 yrs. of age, who where not age-eligible to receive the Rotavirus vaccine (RVV), were reduced by 41%-92% in the US, 30-70% in Australia, 20-64% in Belgium, 35% in Austria, and 41-81% in El Salvador following the introduction of RVV.
+Key Evidence: Several countries have seen a significant decrease in the number of rotavirus-related hospital admissions in rotavirus unvaccinated children ages 2-5 years who were not age eligible to receive the vaccine post introduction.
+The US had a 41-92% decrease, Australia had a 30-70% decrease, Belgium had a 20-64% decrease, Austria had a 35% reduction and El Salvador had a 41-81% decrease.
 In addition, there was a reduction in hospitalizations due to gastroenteritis of any cause by 17-51% in the US and 40% in Australia.

 Patel, M.M., Glass, R., Desai, R., Tate, J.E. & Parashar, U.D.
 2012.
 Fulfilling the promise of rotavirus vaccines: how far have we come since licensure?.
 Lancet Infectious Diseases.
 12(7).

 Key Evidence: HPV vaccine given to young women may also protect similarly-aged men against oropharyngeal cancers, which have been rising in incidence in the U.S. and Western Europe.
 In a small study in the UK, rates of oral HPV infections caused by HPV-16 were similar for males 12-24 years of age and vaccinated females (0% vs. 0.5%).
 This was considerably lower than the rates for unvaccinated females (5.6%) and men ≥25 years old (7.1%).

 From the VoICE Editors: HPV-16 is the main HPV type linked to oropharyngeal cancers